 While the national spotlight is currently on the Opioid Epidemic, over 54,000 deaths in 2015 were caused directly by alcohol or chronic alcoholic liver disease.
 Alcohol, despite being socially accepted, is still tearing apart households affected by alcoholism.

 But what differentiates someone who is simply a heavy drinker versus someone with true alcoholism?
-Here are the signs that a loved one may have a serious problem with alcoholism requiring treatment.
+Here are the signs that you or a loved one may be an alcoholic.

 Heavy drinking invariably leads to consequences, regardless of any attempts to control them.
 The problem drinker will typically never connect these consequences with drinking, however, instead blaming almost anything else.
 A classic example of this is the problem drinker who receives a DUI for driving while intoxicated.
 While a normal person will correlate this with drinking and cease drinking and driving, the problem drinker will instead blame this on anything else, such as bad luck.

 The problem drinker will also blame deteriorating personal relationships on the other person, rather than their behavior as the result of alcoholism.
 The same applies for troubles in the workplace.
 While the loved ones of an alcoholic will clearly see the connection alcohol has to these consequences, the problem drinker will often be completely blind to this link.

 As the drinking problem becomes harder for the alcoholic to hide, he or she will often retreat from social situations and begin to drink alone.
 Drinking alone will often start to occur once the loved ones of the alcoholic begin to confront them.
 Regularly drinking alone is often a serious sign that a loved one may have an alcohol problem.

 Blackout drinking refers to when someone becomes drunk to the extent that they have little or no recollection of what occurred and their actions while drinking once they sober up.
 While this may occur infrequently to the normal drinker by mistake, it is often a common occurrence for the alcoholic.